oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"##"} Modules and Functions
 A Module represents a single translation unit that consists of functions that have been compiled together.

-- Modules can be created from an IL or directly from native format using ${x}CreateModule.
+- Modules can be created from an IL or directly from native format using ${x}DeviceCreateModule.
-  + ${x}CreateModule takes a format argument that specifies the input format.
+  + ${x}DeviceCreateModule takes a format argument that specifies the input format.
-  + ${x}CreateModule performs a compilation step when format is IL.
+  + ${x}DeviceCreateModule performs a compilation step when format is IL.

 The following is an example function written in OCL C.